mdominguezd/s11_cats_report.github.io/sections/introduction.md

 : STAC components {#tbl-stac-comps .striped .hover}

 In the specific case of dynamic catalogs, the concept of [STAC API](https://github.com/radiantearth/stac-api-spec/) is widely used.
 In general, an API is a set of rules and protocols that enables different software applications to communicate with each other.
-In the case of the STAC API, it provides endpoints for searching and retrieving geospatial data based on criteria such as location and time, delivering results in a standardized format that ensures compatibility with various tools and services in the geospatial community.
+In the case of the STAC API, it provides endpoints for searching and retrieving geo-spatial data based on criteria such as location and time, delivering results in a standardized format that ensures compatibility with various tools and services in the geo-spatial community.
 Moreover, even though STAC API is not an OGC standard or a OGC community standard, the basic requests performed in a STAC API adheres to the [OGC API-Features](https://ogcapi.ogc.org/features/) standards for querying by bounding box and time range, returning GeoJSON-formatted results that conform to both STAC and OGC specifications.
-Ultimately, compared to [OGC API-Features](https://ogcapi.ogc.org/features/), [STAC API](https://github.com/radiantearth/stac-api-spec/) enhances functionality by providing additional features that users needed (e.g. cross-collection search, versioning).
+Ultimately, compared to [OGC API-Features](https://ogcapi.ogc.org/features/), [STAC API](https://github.com/radiantearth/stac-api-spec/) enhances functionality by providing additional features that users needed (e.g. cross-collection search, versioning) [@holmes_spatiotemporal_2021].

 #### Visualization interfaces {.unnumbered}